yacineLaribi/phoenix-ctf/WRITEUP.md

 By using "Inspect Element" (or equivalent) in your browser's dev tools, you can find a div with display='hidden' and the classname is 'rot-13'
 So by decoding the content of the div with the ROT-13 online decoder (there are many of them..) , you will find :
 ```
 flag{congrats-u-found-the-fourth-flag-with-rot13-cipher}
 ```

 The fifth flag
 ==============

-One of the hints is 'Digital images can contain data too !' , and the website contains only 2 images (logos) if you take the telhack logo (the right image) into a functional 'stegnographic decoder' you will find the fifth flag :
+One of the hints is `Digital images can contain data too !` , and the website contains only `2 images` (logos) if you take the `telhack logo` (the right image) into a functional `stegnographic decoder` you will find the fifth flag :
 ```
 flag{st3g4n0gr4phy-1n-t3l3h4ck-l0g0}
 ```
 Note :